 - 1. Explain the RSPCA's concerns about traditional rabbit hutches. - 2.
 Outline the proactive steps the RSPCA is taking to develop evidence-based housing guidelines. - 3.
-Provide owners with expert-agreed housing advice for the intervening period, until evidence-based guidelines are available.
+Provide owners with expert-agreed housing advice for the intervening period, until evidence-based guidelines are available (end of 2018).